strukturag/goacceptlanguageparser/README.md

 ## License

-`goacceptlanguageparser` uses a BDS-style license, see our `LICENSE` file.
+`goacceptlanguageparser` uses a BSD-style license, see our `LICENSE` file.